Member | Established: 1997 | Member since 2000

 Status of Fulfillment by SMO

-Under the Law on Statutory Audit and Organization of the Accountancy Profession No. 10091 of 2009 as amended in 2016, the responsibility for conducting quality assurance (QA) reviews of statutory audits is vested with the Public Oversight Board (POB), with an option to delegate QA reviews of audits of non-public interest entities (PIEs) to the Albanian Institute of Authorized Chartered Auditors (IEKA).
-The POB conducts reviews of PIEs only and in 2021, authority was delegated to IEKA to conduct the reviews of non-PIEs.
+The Law on Statutory Audit and Organization of the Accountancy Profession No. 10091 (first issued in 2009, amended in April 2016, and amended again in January 2025) states that the responsibility for conducting quality assurance (QA) reviews of statutory audits is vested with the Public Oversight Board (POB), with an option to delegate QA reviews of audits of non-public interest entities (PIEs) to the Albanian Institute of Authorized Chartered Auditors (IEKA).
+In 2025, authority was delegated to IEKA to conduct reviews of non-PIEs.
+IEKA has appointed two inspectors who have attended seminars held by the World Bank together with the inspectors of the POB.

-The institute reports that it provides support to its members with the implementation of quality control standards and has over the years developed tools and conducted trainings for the reviewers and members to better understand QA review procedures and implement them in practice.
+The institute reports that it provides support to its members with the implementation of QM standards and has developed tools and conducted trainings for the reviewers and members to better understand QA review procedures and why inspections are important in ensuring the quality of services delivered.

-IEKA’s contribution to the development of a QA review system in the jurisdiction and its willingness to resume the reviews are commendable.
-Recognizing that the QA review system developed and operated by IEKA was in compliance with SMO 1, IEKA is encouraged to review the existing system in the jurisdiction against the requirements of SMO 1 and extend assistance to the POB in the areas where gaps exist, if any.
-If not already done so, it is recommended that IEKA takes the results of the reviews conducted by the POB in consideration when developing its CPD programming.
+IEKA’s contribution to the development of a QA review system in the jurisdiction and its willingness to resume the reviews of non-PIEs are commendable.
+If not already done so, it is recommended that IEKA be informed of the QA review results conducted by the POB in consideration when developing its CPD programming.

 Current Status: Review & Improve